geoffreybennett/alsa-scarlett-gui/FAQ.md

    changed.

-If the setting on the device changes at step 4, then the `alsa-state` and `alsa-restore` services are the likely cause of your issues.
+If the setting on the device changes at step 4, then the `alsa-state` and `alsa-restore` services are the likely cause of your issues and you should disable them as above.

 ## Help?!